jonh14lk/Cftester/README.md

 pip install -r requirements.txt
 ```

-After this, you need to change the "folderPath" in config.json file to the full path of the cloned repository folder.
+After this, you need to change the `"folderPath"` in config.json file to the full path of the cloned repository folder.

 Finally, to run the code:

 ```c
 python3 Main.py <cpp_file_name> <contest_code> <problem>
 ```

+**if the problem is from a codeforces gym, you need to set `"isGym": true` in config.json.**

 Example: to run the test cases for problem [1498D](https://codeforces.com/contest/1498/problem/D) in a.cpp: